 - commissioning, monitoring and promoting research about asbestos safety.

-The Agency is a statutory authority established on 1 July 2013 following the assent of the Asbestos Safety and Eradication Act 2013 and is responsible through its Chief Executive Officer (CEO) to the Commonwealth Minister for Employment.
+The agency is a statutory authority established on 1 July 2013 following the assent of the Asbestos Safety and Eradication Agency Act 2013 and is responsible through its Chief Executive Officer (CEO) to the commonwealth minister for employment.

-For financial purposes, the Agency operates under the Financial Management and Accountability Act 1997 (FMA Act) and the Public Service Act 1999 (Public Service Act) for staffing purposes.
+For financial purposes, the Agency operates under the Public Governance, Performance and Accountability Act 2013 (PGPA Act) and the Public Service Act 1999 (Public Service Act) for staffing purposes.

 Working with governments